williamvelichko/Sac-fishing/README.md

+<h1>Project Description</h1>

-first E-store
+First E-store
 https://sac-fishingstore.herokuapp.com/

-header: has the title
+Header: has the title
 has the listing for products
 has a checkout
 has sign in

-listing:
+Listing:
 has a listing of all the products can click on the specific item

-checkout: has the products the total price you can click on the specific item
+Checkout: has the products the total price you can click on the specific item